blakesaylor/git_homework/thoughts.md

 Make sure to budget time for fitness and personal health at least three times a week

 Review what I've learned periodically to keep a healthy perspective on where I started and where I am at that time

+A quick shoutout to Mike Bonini -- Seems like we keep ending up in the same breakout rooms.
+Mike has been super helpful by offering a differing perspective / way of thinking than my own, all while being a wonderfully pleasant and nice person.